ChaoDeepGeo/DISCtomo/README.md

 </p>

 <p align="center">
-  <b>Figure 1.</b> A sketch of DISC for ray tracing from receiver position to source position.
+  <b>Example 1.</b> A sketch of DISC for ray tracing from receiver position to source position.
+The figure can be reproduced via
 </p>

 The workflow of DISC consists of the following main steps: